Belching, Bloating, and Flatulence Overview

 Treatment

-Some patients with bacterial overgrowth may see improvement from the occasional use of antibiotics to reduce the number of bacteria in the small bowel, thereby reducing gas production.
+Some patients with bacterial overgrowth may see improvement from the use of antibiotics to reduce the number of bacteria in the small intestine, thereby reducing gas production.
+However, it is important to be careful about using antibiotics unnecessarily and too frequently, and the decision to treat with an antibiotic should be made in conjunction with a knowledgeable healthcare provider.
+Importantly, individuals with presumed SIBO do not always improve with antibiotic treatment.

 • Belching and flatulence are normal body processes.

-• Increasing frequency or severity of symptoms should prompt medical attention.
+• Persistent symptoms or increasing frequency or severity of symptoms should prompt medical attention.

 Author(s) and Publication Date(s)